 Colin R. Caret

 I am an Assistant Professor in the unit of Theoretical Philosophy at Utrecht University.
-My primary research is in philosophical logic, epistemology, and philosophy of science, but I am also quite enamored with the strains of skepticism and idealism found in pre-Qin Daoism and early Buddhism.
+I also contribute quite a lot of teaching to our Human-Centered AI program and I supervise students in philosophy, AI, and HPS.
+My primary research areas are philosophical logic, epistemology, and philosophy of science.
+Most of my published work focuses on logical and mathematical pluralism, rational change of view about foundational issues, and the opacity of belief states (ala logical omniscience).
+I also have a long-standing interest in the unique strains of skepticism and idealism that weave their way through pre-Qin Daoism and early Buddhism.
 Thanks to my wonderful collaborators, I currently have an Erdős number of 5.
-You can find a list of my publications below and more information about me at PhilPeople.
+You can find a list of my academic publications below and more information about me at PhilPeople.
 You can reach me at [myfirstname][dot][mylastname][at]protonmail[dot]com

 Articles